ajs-voices/ascendant/notes/plot-points.md

 1. Valence convinces half the Vamipre Council the New World Order is the winning team
 1. James Wright tries to end the Venatori once and for all
 1. The New World Order tries to stop the world (acoplypse) with a multi tiered attack across the world
-1. Brandon Holt and Salvidor Einor begin ruling the half the world with an iron fist (against the agent of umbra's wishes)
+1. Only New York City was desimated, all other attacks were stopped when Brandon Holt falls

 ## Prophecy Plot Points

 1. The First Ascendant saves humanity by killing Lilia (Aerin)
 1. The Second Ascendant saves humanity with the gift of fire (Prometheus)
+1. The Thrid Ascendant hearlds darkness

+## The Triumvirate Plot Points

+1. The Praetorian is born of wiccan magic
+1. The Twin Flame is born of wiccan blood
-1. The Third Ascendant is born
+1. The Third Ascendant is born of wiccan blood
+1. The Third Ascendant and Twin Flame are drawn together in Erebus
+1. The Third Ascendant is drawn to the Praetorian
+1. A Misunderstanding separates the Third Ascendant and the Twin Flame but The Praetorian remains at his side
-1. Twin Flames reuinited with the Ascendant
+1. Twin Flame reuinited with the Third Ascendant
-1. Triumvirate of Power felt throughout the world with the union of the praetorian (Ant)
-1. The Triumvirate of the Third Ascendant hearlds the darkness
+1. The same wiccan ceremony that conceived The Preatorian binds the Thrid Ascendant to his Twin Flame and the Preatorian
-1. And with the darkness there is nothing
+1. Twins are conceived of the wiccan magic

 ## Prometheus Plot Points